Serra at The Chancery Rosewood, Mayfair

 ottolenghi

 Offering the fresh, bold flavours typical of a Yotam Ottolenghi menu, brunch at the chef’s spacious Spitalfields location does not disappoint.
-Served daily until 12pm, or 1pm on Sundays, expect brunch classics imbued with Ottolenghi’s signature Middle Eastern flair, alongside a plethora of freshly baked pastries and breads.
-Standout dishes include the shakshuka-braised eggs with smoked labneh, porridge with roasted plums and the infamous scrambled tofu with rose harissa and Jerusalem artichoke chips – a true star of London’s buzzing brunch scene.
+Served daily until 11.45am throughout the week, or 11.30am on Sundays, expect brunch classics imbued with Ottolenghi’s signature Middle Eastern flair, alongside a plethora of freshly baked pastries and breads.
+Standout dishes include the shakshuka-braised eggs with smoked labneh, blueberry porridge with coconut and sumac, and the infamous scrambled tofu with rose harissa and Jerusalem artichoke chips – a true star of London’s buzzing brunch scene.

 50 Artillery Lane, E1 7LJ, visit ottolenghi.co.uk

-Read more: The best rooftop bars in London for summer 2024
+Read more: The best afternoon teas in London